 Laban is a trickster.
 At least that’s what people call him.
 He tricked Jacob one too many times and made the Exodus take shape.
 This man, even though we could not see it now, is a history-maker.
 In this episode, we will see the cause and impact of what Laban has done with the people of Israel.

-And then let us find out how Laban is People Just Like You.
+And then let us find out how Laban is People Just Like Us.

 Laban’s Back story